Q100107: How to reserve licenses for different users or machines

 You can manage which users or machines are able to use the licenses floating from your server by adding commands to the "foundry.opt" options file on the license server - this file is created when the Foundry Licensing Tools (FLT) are installed.

-Alternatively you can manually edit the "foundry.opt" file in a text editor.
-The file can be found in the same directory as the license files:
+You can edit the Options file by navigating to where your license files are installed and editing the "foundry.opt" file in a text editor.
+The file can be found in the following directories:

 OSX: